aws/s2n-netbench/netbench-orchestrator/README.md

 Since Russula is used to run Netbench testing it has the following goals:
 - non-blocking: its not acceptable to block since we are trying to do performance testing
-- minimal network noise: since we are trying to measure transport protocols, the coordination protocol should add minimal traffic to the network
+- minimal network noise: since we are trying to measure transport protocols, the coordination workflow should add minimal traffic to the network
-- easily configurable: the protocol should allow for new states to allow for expanding use cases
+- easily configurable: the workflow should allow for new states to allow for expanding use cases
-- secure: the protocol should not accept executable code since this opens it up for code execution attack.
+- secure: the workflow should not accept executable code since this opens it up for code execution attack.
 - easy to develop: exposes logging and introspection into the peers states to allow for easy debugging
 - resilient: should be resilient to errors (network or otherwise); retrying requests when they are considered non-fatal